Concerns over Oracle’s lofty valuation have faded – the company has demonstrated to investors a large-scale and sustainable source of future revenue.

-This article examines Oracle Corporation, detailing its business model and conducting a fundamental analysis of Oracle’s report.
-Additionally, it includes a technical analysis of Oracle Corporation’s shares based on its current performance, which serves as the basis for the ORCL stock forecast for 2025.
+This article examines Oracle Corporation, outlines its business model, and provides a fundamental analysis of Oracle’s results.
+It also includes a technical analysis of Oracle Corporation shares, based on their current dynamics, forming the basis for an ORCL stock forecast for 2025.

 Oracle went public on 12 March 1986 on the NASDAQ under the ticker symbol ORCL, becoming one of the first technology companies to list on the public market.
 Today, Oracle is one of the most prominent players in the enterprise technology industry, focusing on business digitalisation and cloud innovations.